-*You must obtain certifications for First responder and Health Care Provider Level CPR.
-(This training will be provided by the department.)
+If you are over the age of 18 with a high school diploma or equivalent, and a valid Massachusetts driver's license, you are eligible to serve in the Fire Department.
+You must obtain certifications for First responder and Health Care Provider Level CPR (this training will be provided by the department).
 EMT and Semi-Automatic External Defibrillator certification is desirable.
+You must:

-* Have the ability to do prolonged and arduous work under hazardous, adverse emergency conditions.
+* Have the ability to do prolonged and arduous work under hazardous, adverse emergency conditions

-* Have the ability to react quickly and calmly in an emergency.
+* Have the ability to react quickly and calmly in an emergency

-* Have the aptitude for mechanical work.
+* Have the aptitude for mechanical work

-* Have the ability to understand and follow oral and written instructions quickly in a crisis situation.
+* Have the ability to understand and follow oral and written instructions quickly in a crisis situation

 I will be the first to tell you, being a member of the Shutesbury Fire Department is a bit of a challenge.
 Fire fighters are committed to being as available as possible, but it is also understood that work, travel, and home and other commitments may prevent them from responding.
 Training is conducted every Thursday night from 7:00 -10:30pm.
 There is other training available from the Massachusetts Fire Academy, Meadowood County Area training facility, as well as the Tri-State recruit training course.